mhurd/docker/jenkins/README.md

+## Jenkins in Docker
-There are a few things we want to be able to do in this dockerised verison of Jenkins so we'll need to make some additons to the official latest LTS version.
+There are a few things we want to be able to do in this dockerised verison of Jenkins so we'll need to make some additons to the official latest LTS version (https://github.com/jenkinsci/docker/blob/master/README.md).
 ```bash
 FROM jenkins/jenkins:lts
 ```